Muscatine School District orders clear masks to help students who read lips

-MUSCATINE — In the days since the first day of school, both students and teachers have been able to adjust to their new guidelines and a ‘new normal’, which includes wearing masks.
+MUSCATINE — Since the first day of school, both students and teachers have adjusted to new health guidelines which includes wearing masks.

-But while the district’s plans for reopening have worked, this last week showed how plans can be adjusted to provide for all students.

 “We have students who are kind of clumped together as deaf and hard of hearing, but their needs are different," said Becky Wichers, director of student services.

-“We’ve got kids that might have equipment, but they’re independent,” Wichers said.
-“We have some kids who are completely deaf that have a full-time interpreter.
-We also have a couple of kids that have both a hearing and visual impairment too.”
+“We’ve got kids who might have equipment, but they’re independent,” Wichers said.
+“We have some kids who are completely deaf who have a full-time interpreter.
+We also have a couple of kids who have both a hearing and visual impairment too.”

 First grader Ryker Doy’s parents brought their concerns about face coverings to Grant Elementary School officials.
-Doy has cochlear implants, also relies on lip reading to communicate.
+Doy has cochlear implants, and relies on lip reading to communicate.

 Administrative Assistant Jill Reynolds went online and found hand-sewn masks with a screen in them, allowing others to see the mask wearer’s lips.